datacamp/authoring/docs/courses/guidelines/content.md

 # Course Content

 We designed our learning platform and product to realize a vision.
 Content plays a central role in user experience.
-The main objective of these guidelines are to ensure that all the content we develop is in sync with this vision and provides our users with the best possible user experience.
+The main objective of these guidelines is to ensure that all the content we develop is in sync with this vision and provides our users with the best possible user experience.
+All of these guidelines are driven by research into the factors that maximized student engagement in our 150+ desktop courses.

 ## Courses

 Shorter courses are more digestible and have higher completion rates.
-A reasonable target for courses should be that they are completable within 4 hours.
+We aim for courses to be completable within 4 hours.
 The following guidelines are in place to ensure that courses enable learners to apply their learning as quickly as possible.

 - A course should should consist of 4 chapters.
 - A chapter should consist of 3-4 lessons.